andreslilloortiz/Argos/README.md

 # Argos

-Real-Time Crypto Intelligence & Market Microstructure Pipeline using a containerized Lambda architecture (NiFi, Spark Streaming, ClickHouse, Grafana).
+Real-Time Crypto Intelligence & Market Microstructure Pipeline Using a Containerized Lambda Architecture (NiFi, Spark Streaming, ClickHouse, Grafana).

 ## About the Project